PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:15:29
+Last updated: 2024-04-02 19:16:03
-Random Quote: I cannot always control what goes on outside.
-But I can always control what goes on inside. - Wayne Dyer
+Random Quote: We can only learn to love by loving. - Iris Murdoch